Why You Can’t Think Your Way Out of Anxiety

 “I know I’m safe, but my body doesn’t believe it.”

-Safety is a nervous system state.
+Because safety isn’t a thought; safety is a nervous system state.

 Why Insight Doesn’t Fix It

 Many people who come to therapy already understand their history.
+They’ve read about attachment, they journal or they can explain their patterns clearly.
+And yet… the anxiety is still there.

-This confuses people.
 They start to wonder:

 “If I know why I’m like this, why do I still feel this way?”

 You’re trying to solve a body alarm with thoughts.
+Because understanding and regulation are different brain processes.

-You can understand a fire alarm perfectly — and still jump when it goes off.
+Insight lives in the narrative, thinking parts of the brain.
+Anxiety lives in survival circuits.
+For example, you can understand a fire alarm perfectly and still jump when it goes off.

 Your body learned, often early in life, that monitoring relationships was important for connection or emotional safety.
 Over time, your nervous system became very good at scanning, predicting, and staying alert.

 That learning does not change just because you intellectually understand it.
+We change through new emotional experiences.

-1. You’re no longer alone with what you’re feeling
+You’re no longer alone with what you’re feeling

 Anxiety is loudest when you experience it by yourself.
 Sitting with another person who isn’t rushing you, fixing you, or evaluating you changes something surprisingly physical.
 Many people notice they breathe differently without trying.
 Their shoulders drop.
 Their mind quiets a little.

-Nothing special is required from you.
 Your nervous system is simply responding to not carrying it alone.

-2. I follow what happens in you, not just what you say
+I follow what happens in you, not just what you say

 Sometimes you’ll be explaining something very clearly, and then your voice shifts or your eyes move away for a second.